lucasdss/alieninvasion/README.md

 Alien Invasion is a Golang exercise.

-The minimum requirements can be found at [Alien Invasion](assets/Alien Invasion.pdf).
+The more detailed description of this exercise can be found at [Alien Invasion](/assets/Alien%20Invasion.pdf).

 ## Assumptions Made